halfflat/glob/README.md

 abstracts the needed file system queries, and is also used to provide a mock filesystem for unit testing.

+`src/` contains source for a command-line wrapper around the glob functionality.

 ## Supported features

 Current state: